Nuna Mixx Next pushchair review

 Karolina tested the Nuna Mixx Next with her 3-month-old baby Dylan and 3-year-old Jacob on all sorts of terrain, from uneven pavements to forest walks and grassy fields.
 Baby Dylan also used the Nuna Pipa Next car seat.

 What were your first impressions of the pushchair?

 “Wow – that’s made for tall parents!” was my very first thought.
-I was used to the low-to-the-ground seat of the Bugaboo Cameleon3 (£733 on Amazon) and the Nuna Mixx Next seemed instantly much taller in comparison.
+I was used to the low-to-the-ground seat of the Bugaboo Cameleon3 (£695 on Argos and the Nuna Mixx Next seemed instantly much taller in comparison.
 But in fact it turned out that the handlebar, with its adjustable settings, is not unusually high – it’s the seat unit that’s mounted pretty high on the frame.
 In fact, Nuna says the seat is table-height so can be used instead of a high chair while eating out.
 And this feature makes it so much easier for getting baby in and out of the seat.